dkaangulhan/full-stack-payment-exercise/README.md

 ## Backend (NodeJs)
 Backend API is being developed using NodeJS.

+To test endpoints you can use postman collection in postman_collection/collecion.json (the file can be inaccurate with the recent changes.)

 ## Mobile (Flutter)
 Mobile apps are being developed using Flutter.